erkkimon/vllama/README.md

 This architecture ensures vllama is a seamless, faster Ollama alternative for GPU-accelerated setups, ideal for those seeking vLLM as OpenAI server with lazy loading or ways to speed up Ollama without full migration. 🌟

+### Roo / Cline Compatibility

+This server is designed to work with RooCode and Cline, which expect strict OpenAI-compatible semantics around tool calls.

+- **Tool enforcement**: When the client specifies `tool_choice="required"` (or a specific function), the assistant must *only* output a `[TOOL_CALLS][…]` block as its first action.
+Any pre-tool prose will cause Roo to inject an error.
+The server enforces this by adjusting the system prompt and suppressing pre-tool output in streaming mode.

+- **Sanitization**: Some models (especially DevStral clones) emit hidden `[thinking]…[/thinking]` or `[plan]…` blocks.
+These are stripped before being sent to clients.
+In streaming mode, whitespace at chunk boundaries is preserved so text doesn’t become scrambled.

+- **Stop tokens**: Extra stops like `[/ASSISTANT]` are added to prevent the model from leaking unwanted closing tags or meta.

 # Troubleshooting

 ```